Wiley (musician): A-List

 In February 2010, Wiley formed a UK supergroup/collective called A-List.
 This group consists of R&B singers and sisters Shola and Sadie Ama; grime artists Wiley, J2K & Brazen all from Roll Deep; Mz.
 Bratt, Wrigley, Margs, Young Kye and Kivanc.
 Their producer is Bless Beats and their DJ is JJ.

 A-List released their first music video on 23 March 2010 called "Midnight Lover", featuring Captin.
 Despite receiving airplay, the single was never released.
 The last 20 seconds of the music video is the A-List song "Make My Own Money".

 Legacy

 Branded as the "British Nas" by Noisey, Wiley is often cited as the "Godfather of Grime" and the "King of Grime".
 Other grime artists have cited Wiley as a big influence in their careers.
 He has been a prolific artist producing several albums and mixtapes for a number of labels.
 His origins have often been a subject of his work (e.g. "Bow E3").

-He was appointed a Member of the Order of the British Empire (MBE) in the 2018 New Year Honours for services to Music.